4front/website/docs/install/local-install.md

 $ sudo launchctl start homebrew.mxcl.dnsmasq
 ~~~

-Test that the Dnsmasq is working correctly with the `dig` utility:
+Now test that the Dnsmasq is working correctly with the `dig` utility:

 ~~~sh
 $ dig testing.testing.one.two.three.dev @127.0.0.1